dougrosman/cvml-sp21/class_documents/syllabus.md

 To do so we must acknowledge and embrace the different identities and backgrounds we inhabit and recognize the many valid and varying experiences that shape the way we inhabit and express ourselves within this classroom.
 This means that we will use correct pronouns, respect self-identifications, and be mindful of each individual's needs.
 Each student is expected to practice agency in defining their own learning objectives with this course material and contribute to building a supportive environment for others to define and achieve their own learning objectives.
 Students are also expected to practice self-care- understanding that each of our learning happens differently as the circumstances of our lives fluctuate.
 Be patient with yourself and be mindful of what your health and body need in an online learning environment to best achieve your goals.
 Disagreement is encouraged and supported, however our differences affect our conceptualization and experience of reality, and it is extremely important to remember that certain gender, race, sex, and class identities are more privileged while others are undermined and marginalized.
 Consequently, this makes some people feel more protected or vulnerable during debates and discussions.
 A collaborative effort between the students, TA, and instructor is needed to create a supportive learning environment.
 While everyone should feel free to experiment creatively and conceptually, if a class member points out that something you have said or shared with the group is offensive, in lieu of defensiveness; this class will work to instead approach the discussion as a valuable opportunity for us to grow and learn from one another.
 Alternatively if you feel that something said in discussion or included in a piece of work is harmful, you are encouraged to speak with the instructor or TA.

 Inspired and adapted from:
-“What To Expect” by Chelsea Thompto
-VoidLab / CC SA
+“What To Expect” by Chelsea Thompto; VoidLab / CC SA;
 Shared by Kristin McWharter